neoforged/.github/primers/1.21.9/index.md

     - `createCopperGolemStatues` - Creates all copper golem statues.
     - `createCopperGolemStatue` - Creates a copper golem statue for the provided block, copper block, and weathered state.
     - `createCopperChests` - Creates all copper chests.
+    - `createCopperLantern` - Creates a lantern and hanging lantern.
+    - `createCopperChain` - Creates a chain.
+    - `createCopperChainItem` - Creates a chain item model.
+- `net.minecraft.client.data.models.model`
-- `net.minecraft.client.data.models.model.ModelTemplate`
+    - `ModelTemplate`
-    - `SHELF_*` - Model templates for construct a shelf into a multipart.
+        - `SHELF_*` - Model templates for constructing a shelf into a multipart.
         - `LIGHTNING_ROD` - Model template for a lightning rod.
+        - `CHAIN` - Model template for a chain.
+        - `BARS_*` - Model templates for constructing a bars-like block.
+    - `TexturedModel#CHAIN` - A model provider for a chain.
+    - `TextureMapping#bars` - A texture mapping for a bars-like block.
+    - `TextureSlot#BARS` - A reference to the `#bars` texture.
 - `net.minecraft.client.gui`
     - `Font$Provider` - A simple manager for providing the glyph source based on its location, along with the empty glyph.
     - `GlyphSource` - An interface that holds the baked glyphs based on its codepoint.